krakenjs/swaggerize-express/README.md

 - `api` - a valid Swagger 1.2 document.
 - `docs` - the path to expose api docs for swagger-ui, etc. Defaults to `/api-docs`.
-- `handlers` - either a directory structure for route handlers or an premade object.
+- `handlers` - either a directory structure for route handlers or a premade object (see *Handlers Object* below).

 ### Handlers Directory